Climbing with the Mazamas

 Please apply for only one climb of the same mountain, route.

 Click on the calendar link at the top of any page to go to the main Mazama calendar.
 This calendar is sortable in a variety of ways.
 To view all climbs, apply the Climb filter.
 Once the filter is applied, you will only see upcoming climbs on the calendar.
 You can then add additional filters by clicking on the Add Filter button.
 Filters include: Place (i.e. Mt.
 Hood), Leader, Grade, Grad Preference, and more.
 The calendar defaults to a 3-month view, and can be customized by you.
-If you scroll down this page you will find a video on how to use the calendar.

-You may also send a brief email to the climb leader, such as "I have just applied for your XYZ climb.
+We recommend sending a brief email to the climb leader, such as "I have just applied for your XYZ climb.
 I would love the opportunity to go on this climb, and I wanted to let you know that my friend/partner ____ also applied and we only want to be on the climb if we are both accepted."

 When you apply for a climb you are required to enter a credit card number.
 Our system will "ping" your credit card to ensure that is chargeable card, but you are not charged unless you are accepted onto the climb.
 If you are accepted onto the climb your credit card is immediately charged.